-- 7. Discussion with Responsible Offerors and Revisions to Proposals -Discussions may be conducted by the Selection Committee and facilitated by the Procurement Services Department, in order to assure that all proposers that are reasonably susceptible to being selected for award, have a full understanding of the requirements.
+- 6. Proposal Submission and Opening Proposals shall be received and opened as soon as practicable after the due date and time, and it shall be distributed to the Selection Committee for review and scoring after Procurement staff review for completeness. - 7.
+Discussion with Responsible Offerors and Revisions to Proposals -Discussions may be conducted by the Selection Committee and facilitated by the Procurement Services Department, in order to assure that all proposers that are reasonably susceptible to being selected for award, have a full understanding of the requirements.
 All offerors shall be afforded fair and equal treatment, with respect to the opportunity for discussions and revisions to proposals.
 In conducting discussions, there shall be no disclosure of any information derived from proposals submitted neither shall there be any discussion held with competitors. - 8.
-Award Award shall be made to the responsible responsive offeror whose proposal is determined to be the most advantageous to the County.
+Award Award shall be made to the responsible responsive firm whose proposal is determined to be the most advantageous to the County.